Canon 1D Mark IV vs Nikon Df

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The Df is a recent model that features in the current product line-up of Nikon.
 In contrast, the 1D Mark IV has been discontinued (but it can be found pre-owned on eBay).
 There has not been a direct replacement model for the 1D Mark IV from Canon.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 1D Mark IV vs Nikon Df